-- A candidate must be a member of the BSE. - A candidate must have a designated mentor to assist them through the accreditation process. - The accreditation process has two compulsory elements: A written theory examination and a practical assessment.
-Both elements need to be passed in order to become an accredited member. - The written theory exam compromises two parts: A multiple choice question (MCQ) theory section and an image reporting section. - The practical assessment compromises three parts: A logbook, a practical image acquisition assessment and a patient case studies viva assessment. - The candidate must pass the written assessment before registering to attend the practical assessment - The logbook should be collected over a period of no more than 24 months from the written examination. - There is no general (or 'grandfather') exemption for BSE TOE accreditation. - Any queries regarding the accreditation process should be addressed to: BSE Accreditation Department, contact details and registrations are available on www.bsecho.org.
-Tel: 0208 065 5794 (lines open from 09:00-17:00 Mon-Fri), Email: accreditation@bsecho.org.
+- 1. The candidate must be a member of the BSE. - 2.
+Candidates must have a designated mentor to assist them through the accreditation process. - 3.
+The accreditation process has two compulsory elements: a written theory examination and a practical assessment.
+You must pass both elements to become an accredited member. - 4.
+The written theory exam comprises A multiple-choice question (MCQ) theory section and a "best answer" image reporting section. - 5.
+The practical assessment consists of a logbook, a practical scanning assessment, and a viva assessment of five patient case studies. - 6.
+The candidate must pass the written assessment before registering to attend the practical assessment. - 7.
+The logbook should be collected within 24 months of the written examination.

+Any queries regarding the accreditation process should be addressed to the BSE Accreditation Department; contact details and registrations are available at www.bsecho.org.

+Tel: 0208 065 5794 (lines open from 09:00-17:00 Mon-Fri), mail: accreditation@bsecho.org.

-Exam fees:
+Exam fees

-- A fee of £275 is charged for the complete accreditation process.
-This fee is payable in advance upon registration for the written section of the examination and covers the practical assessment.
-There is a non-refundable booking fee of £25 to pay upon registering for a secured placement at the practical assessment. - Candidates who are unsuccessful in the written theory examination will be charged a reduced fee of £137.50 to re-sit this section.
-This reduced fee only applies to candidates who re-sit the examination within two sittings of the unsuccessful attempt (i.e. within 12 months of an unsuccessful attempt). - Candidates are entitled to one re-attempt at the practical assessment.
-A re-attempt at the practical assessment is subject to an additional fee of £137.50.
+A fee of £375 is charged for the complete accreditation process.
+This fee is payable upon registration for the written section of the examination and covers the practical assessment.
+There is a non-refundable booking fee of £50 upon registering for a secured placement at the practical assessment.

+Candidates who are unsuccessful in the written section of the examination will be charged a reduced fee of £187.50 to re-sit this section.
+This reduced fee only applies to the second attempt if taken within 12 months of an unsuccessful first attempt.

+Candidates are entitled to one re-attempt at the practical assessment.
+A re-attempt at the practical assessment is subject to an additional fee of £187.50.

+Fee increases may occur annually.

-Extensions and appeals
+Extensions

-- Extensions to the 24-month deadline may be granted in accordance with the extensions policy.
-Extension requests forms must be submitted before the submission deadline.
-Extension request forms (along with all other BSE applications forms) can be found via www.bsecho.org.
-Requests received after the case deadline may not be granted. - Extensions are not guaranteed.
-A non-refundable charge of £100 will be made for each extension request regardless of the outcome. - Appeals process can be accessed via www.bsecho.org.
-Candidates can appeal the decision on a practical assessment result and a reaccreditation result.
+Extensions to the 24-month deadline may be granted.
+Extension request forms must be submitted before the submission deadline.
+Requests received after the case deadline may not be granted.

+Less-than-full-time extensions are available for up to 24 months for candidates working less than full-time as stipulated by their contracted hours.
+Further information can be found on the BSE website's extension request page.

+Appeals

+Candidates can appeal the decision on a practical assessment result.
 There is no appeals process for the written section of the examination.
+Further information on applying for an appeal can be found on the practical assessment page of the BSE website.